qutip/qutip/doc/guide/guide-saving.rst

    	In [2]: !head -n 5 expect.dat

-Loading data previously stored using :func:`qutip.file_data_store` (or some other software) is a even easier.
-Regardless of which deliminator was used, if data was stored as complex or real numbers, if it is in decimal or exponential form, the data can be loaded using the :func:`qutip.file_data_read`, which only takes the filename as mandatory argument.
+Loading data previously stored using :func:`qutip.fileio.file_data_store` (or some other software) is a even easier.
+Regardless of which deliminator was used, if data was stored as complex or real numbers, if it is in decimal or exponential form, the data can be loaded using the :func:`qutip.fileio.file_data_read`, which only takes the filename as mandatory argument.

 .. ipython::